citlaligm/P5/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

-Ultimately I searched on two scales of windows, using YUV 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Finally I searched on two scales of windows, using YUV 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image5]
 ---